Free Shipping to US on orders $75+ Shop Now

 • Do you have self-limiting beliefs?
 How do they hold you back?

 The answers to these questions can give you an overview of the areas in your life you might want to focus on.
-Being aware of what stresses us out can help us create better coping mechanisms or reinterpret stressful situations in a different way.
+Being aware of what stresses you out can help you create better coping mechanisms or reinterpret stressful situations in a different way.

-For example, if there’s a challenging task at work that makes us feel stressed out, we can change the way we approach it or we may use this newfound awareness of our stress-trigger to change the way we think about it and react to it.
+For example, if there’s a challenging task at work that makes you feel stressed out, you can change the way you approach it or you may use this newfound awareness of your stress-trigger to change the way you think about it and react to it.
 An example would be to adopt a growth mindset and start viewing problems as learning opportunities and as opportunities for growth, rather than as obstacles and never-ending misfortunes.

 We can often feel the psychological and emotional tension in our bodies.
 Anxiety can keep our shoulders stiff, which leads to neck and back pain.
 Sadness and tiredness can appear in the body in the form of chest pain, back pain, and a feeling of weakness or fatigue.

-Our bodies can impact our emotional state as well.
-However, we can release a lot of this tension from our minds by simply engaging in certain physical activities.
-Physical activities increase the level of oxytocin, dopamine, and serotonin in our brains, and this chemical shift can also make a significant improvement on our mindset and emotional health.
+Your body can impact your emotional state as well.
+However, you can release a lot of this tension from your mind by simply engaging in certain physical activities.
+Physical activities increase the level of oxytocin, dopamine, and serotonin in your brain, and this chemical shift can also make a meaningful improvement on your mindset and emotional health.

 Here are some of the best activities to de-stress and release tension:

-• Yoga.
-Yoga combines body movement with meditation and helps to achieve a special way of thinking that can help us feel healthier and more connected with ourselves.
+• Yoga: To explain it simply, yoga combines body movement with meditation and helps achieve a special way of thinking that can help you feel healthier and more connected with yourself.

-• Breathing exercises.
-Breathing exercises help us enhance our lung, heart, and chest capacities, maintain healthy levels of blood oxygen, and remain calm and connected to ourselves.
+• Breathing exercises: Breathing exercises help you enhance your lung, heart, and chest capacities, maintain healthy levels of blood oxygen, and remain calm and connected to yourself.

-• Laughing.
-An honest laugh tends to return us to reality and set us free from tension.
+• Laughing: A genuine laugh tends to return you to reality and set you free from tension.
 Spend more time with people who make you laugh.
 Watch or read something you find funny at least two or three times every week.

-• More time with loved ones.
-Spending time with loved ones is crucial for releasing tension.
-The feeling of belonging and connection gives us a feeling of purpose in life and helps us overcome adversities.
+• Quality time with loved ones: Spending time with loved ones is crucial for releasing tension.
+The feeling of belonging and connection gives you a feeling of purpose in life and helps you overcome adversities.
 You don’t necessarily have to talk about your problems and tackle emotional issues when spending time with a loved one.
-Simply enjoying each other's presence is enough to feel more connected with ourselves.
+Simply enjoying each other's presence is enough to feel more connected with yourself.

 Practice Mindfulness

 One of the most powerful practices designed to reconnect the mind and the body is the practice of mindfulness.
 Most people are familiar with mindfulness meditation, but there is so much more to this practice than a few exercises.
 Mindfulness is an approach to life.
-It’s about being conscious and present when we eat, exercise, or spend time by ourselves.
+It’s about being conscious and present when you eat, exercise, or spend time by yourself.

 Physical Contact